hectorvent/quarkus-demo/README.md

 # Quarkus DEMO

+> Note: This is just an example of how add some stuff to a microservice based on Quarkus.

 Quarkus is a Kubernetes Native Java stack tailored for OpenJDK HotSpot and GraalVM, crafted from the best of breed Java libraries and standards.